 Best Foam Sleeping Pad

-Great for: summer backpacking, lightweight backpacking, using as a sleeping space for your dog
+- Great for: Summer backpacking, lightweight backpacking, using as a sleeping space for your dog

-Pros: doesn’t require inflation, most durable sleeping pad option, budget-friendly
+- What we like: Doesn’t require inflation, most durable sleeping pad option, budget-friendly

-Cons: thinner than inflatable sleeping pads, doesn’t provide warmth in cold weather, bulky to carry
+- What we don’t like: Thinner than inflatable sleeping pads, doesn’t provide warmth in cold weather, bulky to carry

 It’s pretty barebones and not quite as warm and comfortable as the other options on this list, but if you’re on a budget and want something simple, this is a good option for you.

 You can also use this sleeping pad as a sit pad when it’s folded up.
 The downside of a foam sleeping pad is you typically must carry it on the outside of your pack since it doesn’t compress like an inflatable pad does.

-REI Co-op Trailbreak Self-Inflating Sleeping Pad
+9. REI Co-op Trailmade Self-Inflating Sleeping Pad

 Best Budget Sleeping Pad

-Cons: heaviest and bulkiest sleeping pad on our list, hard to inflate/deflate
+- What we don’t like: Heaviest and bulkiest sleeping pad on our list, hard to inflate/deflate

 The downside of this sleeping pad is the weight and size – this is ideally a car camping sleeping pad, but it can also be used for short backpacking trips or if your backpacking sleeping bag and/or tent is small.

 How to Choose the Best Sleeping Pad for Backpacking